AT&T is one of the major carriers here in the United States.

-It is known as an MNO, or mobile network operator, because AT&T builds and operates its own cellular networks.
+It is known as a mobile network operator, or MNO, because it builds and maintains its own cellular network.

 AT&T offers smartphone plans that start at $65 per month for unlimited talk, text, and data.